NVIDIA to Purchase Arm in Record-Busting Deal - The Mac Observer

-LONDON – NVIDIA announced Sunday that it had come to an agreement to buy UK chip-designer ARM from Softbank.
+LONDON – NVIDIA announced Sunday that it had come to an agreement to buy UK chip-designer Arm from Softbank.
 The transaction is worth a total of $40 billion.

 Arm Bought by NVIDIA but Staying in UK